1. Getting Started

 - The entry is moved from the main list to the corresponding "Archived" list (e.g., Archived Documentation).

 - Archived entries are not publicly visible and are removed from sidebar ordering.
+View tracking data is preserved but not actively collected.

 Deleting Entries